JamaSoftware/Strip-FieldValues-From-Names/README.md

-# Strip Field Values From Names
+# Strip Field Values from Names of Items